 IV.
 C. Third Party Instruments and the Availability of Funds

 In order to implement the Pilot Program described in this MOU, USAID may enter into such contracts, purchase orders and/or other instruments with public and private parties, including the UAA, as USAID deems appropriate.
 It is these instruments, once fully executed, that will constitute legal obligations of USAID.
 All assistance and undertakings of USAID pursuant to this MOU are subject to the availability of funds and to further agreement between USAID and such public and private parties regarding the provision of such assistance.
 Because USAID’s assistance and undertakings herein may be subject to other such binding instruments, in the event of any conflict between the terms of such instruments and the terms of this MOU, the terms of the other instruments shall prevail.
 No third party may claim rights under any such instrument as a third party beneficiary even though they may benefit from the assistance provided under such instruments.

 This MOU may be amended or modified in writing by the Parties.
 Any Party may terminate its participation in this MOU by giving the other Parties thirty (30) days written notice.

-[ date ] and shall remain in effect until [date ] or until terminated, whichever is earlier, unless extended in writing by all Parties.
+and shall remain in effect until December 31,2014 or until terminated, whichever is earlier, unless extended in writing by all Parties.